schirnersebastian/schirnersebastian.github.io/_pages/about.md

   actions:
     - label: "Download"
       url: "#test-link"
-excerpt: "Bacon ipsum dolor sit amet salami ham hock ham, hamburger corned beef short ribs kielbasa biltong t-bone drumstick tri-tip tail sirloin pork chop."
+excerpt: "Sebastian Schirner, PhD-Student"
 ---

 I am a PhD-Student at the chair of Social Policy and Public Economics of Prof. Zohal Hessami (Ruhr-University Bochum).
 My research is in local political economy, political selection, and migration.
-In particular, I use fine-grained data and micro-econometric mathods to establish causal relationships.
+In particular, I use fine-grained data and micro-econometric methods to establish causal relationships.